TimJJTing/ptt-sounds/README.md

-# PTT sounds
+# Sounds of PTT

-PTT sounds is a web application that can turn an article on PTT into audible frequencies.
+Sounds of PTT is a web application that can turn an article on PTT into audible frequencies.

 ## Idea

-PTT is the most famous BBS in Taiwan, where one can find the public’s opinion for almost any given topic.
+[PTT](https://www.ptt.cc/bbs/index.html) is the most popular BBS in Taiwan, where one can find the public’s opinion for almost any given topic.
 With public’s opinion structuralized in a series of short comments and “push/boo” tags, one can read through the discussion thread to catch the public’s sentiment orientations of a topic.

-However, reading is not the only way we feel this world.
-What if we can actually “hear” public’s sentiment orientations?
+However, reading is not the only way we sense this universe.
+Just like this [inspiring project](https://www.nasa.gov/feature/goddard/2018/sounds-of-the-sun) by NASA, what if we could actually “hear” public's sentiment orientations?
 Does it feel different from reading?
-Can we compose meaningful sounds from public opinion?
+Can we compose meaningful sounds from public's opinions?
 Will a positive rated article sounds better than a negative rated article?
 If the author and commenters of an article start a band, how will their music sound like?
 This web application is designed to answer these questions.

 ## How It Works in General
-A User first enters a ptt article URL in the \[Frontend\].
-When the \[Backend API\] receives a valid PTT article URL, it dispatches a \[Crawler\], which crawls and re-structuralized article contents for the \[Sound Maker\].
-The \[Sound Maker\] then can process structuralized data with 3 steps, tokenization, quantization (based on word polarity), and finally sonification.
+A User first enters a PTT article URL in the \[Frontend\].
+When the \[Backend API\] receives a valid PTT article URL, it dispatches a \[Crawler\], which crawls and re-structuralizes article contents for the \[Sound Maker\].
+The \[Sound Maker\] then can process structuralized data with 3 steps, tokenization, quantization (based on sentiment polarity of words), and finally sonification.
 After the procedure is done, a media file will be generated and therefore can be referenced via the \[Frontend\].

 ## Technology Used
 ### Frontend